About Scott Detweiler

 His artistic evolution is chronicled in his complete discography.

 Some of the artists with whom Detweiler has shared the bill include Gregg Allman, The Neville Brothers, Arlo Guthrie, David Bromberg, Woodenhead and The Preservation Hall Jazz Band.
-He has worked with members of the Los Angeles Philharmonic Orchestra, and recorded with Orgone, Allen Toussaint and Joseph Parsons, to name a few.
+He has worked with members of the Los Angeles Philharmonic Orchestra, and recorded and written with Orgone, Allen Toussaint and Joseph Parsons, to name a few.
 He has performed with Dr. John M. Kennedy and Satik Andriassian of Chamber Players of Los Angeles and with The Donny Most Big Band.
 His symphonic premiere as a composer was with New Orleans Symphony.

 Scott's work has been honored by The Billboard Music Awards, Utah Symphony Guild, Nashville City Song Festival and the Los Angeles Song Writer's Showcase.
 A Congressional Certificate of Recognition was awarded to Mr. Detweiler by U.S. Congressman Brad Sherman for his contribution to the arts in California.

 He has worked as collaborating composer with Gabriel Masson Dance of New York, Shirley Martin Dancers (North Hollywood, CA) and Ballet Memphis (TN).

 In addition to performing throughout the U.S., Detweiler, backed by his New Orleans Jazz Funksemble, has performed in Europe, South America and Asia.

 He is an endorsing artist with AMI Guitars, Peerless Guitars, Fishman Electronics, Conti Guitars, and Olympia Strings.